v-kulikov1/histonedb_Vladimir/CURATED_SET/README.md

 accession, type, variant_group, variant, doublet, gi, geneid, taxonomyid, organism, taxonomy_group, info, references, sequence (if no NCBI accession is present)

 - accession - this is NCBI id of the sequence with version(!), also will be used as an id in HistoneDB.
 If the sequence in NCBI is not present, than a custom id is used (might be NONCBI_VARIANTNAME_NUMBER), and sequence is provided in Sequence column.
-- Type - according to classification, H3, H4, H2A, H2B or Archaeal.
+- type - according to classification, H3, H4, H2A, H2B or Archaeal.
 - variant_group - this is the id of the top-level variant classification in our hierarchy attributable to the sequence.
 If sequence has to be attributed to two variant groups wirte them separated with a space, e.g. "H2A.X H2A.Z"
-- Variant - this is the id of the most specific level variant classification in our hierarchy attributable to the sequence, it is equal to Variant_group if no more specific classification is possible.
+- variant - this is the id of the most specific level variant classification in our hierarchy attributable to the sequence, it is equal to Variant_group if no more specific classification is possible.
 If sequence has to be attributed to two variants wirte them separated with a space.
 Every sequence MUST has something in Variant column.
 If unknown use _unclassified variants.
+Examples, cH3_(Metazoa), H2A.Z.2.s2_(Homo_Sapiens)
-- Doublet - true if it is a doublet. if it is of both types - write them with a space in Type column.
+- doublet - true if it is a doublet. if it is of both types - write them with a space in Type column.
 E.g. "H3 H4"
-- GI - legacy field for GIs.
+- gi - legacy field for GIs.
-- NCBI gene id
+- ncbi_gene_id - optional, but if present will be added to sequence name.
+- hgnc_gene_name - optional
-- TaxonomyID - NCBI taxonomy id of the sequence.
+- taxonomy_id - NCBI taxonomy id of the sequence.
-- Organism - NCBI human readable taxonomy name.
+- organism - NCBI human readable taxonomy name.
-- Taxonomy_group - this is usually taxonomy class if available or higher order rank if not.
+- taxonomy_group - this is usually taxonomy class if available or higher order rank if not.
 We adhere to NCBI current taxnomy name E.g. Mammalia, Magnoliopsida, etc.
-- Info - information about this particular sequence - including its function and references to literature as [PMID].
+- info - information about this particular sequence - including its function and references to literature as [PMID].
 - references - PMIDs of papers where info about this sequence can be found.
-- Sequence - sequence as a string if no NCBI accession is available.
+- sequence - sequence as a string if no NCBI accession is available.

+When sequences are rendered in MSA we need a unique and human readable names for them.
+These names are constructured as follows variant (without taxanomic span) + Species + Gene Name if available + accession.

 ### Special cases
 - If histone is a doublet - we include it once - see above.